geffersonFerraz/frigate-s3-telegram/README.md

 # Frigate-S3-Telegram

+Archived: see new my new version at https://github.com/geffersonFerraz/frigate-events-telegram

 Frigate-S3-Telegram is a Go-based application that integrates Frigate, S3, and Telegram to manage and notify about security events.
 The application fetches events from Frigate, processes them, and sends notifications to a Telegram bot.
 It also stores event data in an S3 bucket and uses RabbitMQ for message queuing.

 ## Features